 Marty can walk, turn, dance and much more.
 Marty stable and robust.
 This is made possible through control of each limb by specific motors.

 I love the ethos behind Marty’s creation.
 Inventor Dr Sandy Enoch wanted to show children that engineering is fun and creative, and that it is open to everyone.
 “There is a huge skills shortage because of the misconception that these subjects are stuffy and unimaginative but it isn’t the case at all,” he said.
+It is all about making STEM fun.

 But how does it work?
 Once your Marty arrives, download the ‘Marty the Robot’ app onto your mobile or tablet.
 Marty is now on version 2, so be sure to get the right version for your model.
 There is a getting started guide, and a home learning course to follow.
 The course has lots of fun activities to try out with your Marty.